kapraran/vu-debug-gui/README.md

 ### Dropdown

-!
-Unfortunately, native dropdowns don't work as expected in VU
+Unfortunately, native dropdowns do not work as expected in VU

 ```
 DebugGUI:Dropdown(name, options, [context,] callback)